twinfoundation/.github/profile/README.md

 To install the code for all the framework repositories, refer to the [Workspace repository](https://github.com/twinfoundation/workspace) which includes all the other repositories as submodules.
 Follow the instructions in the repository to learn how to use it.

+To contribute to TWIN development you can review and submit requests in the [RFCs repository](https://github.com/twinfoundation/rfc).

 ## Applications

 ### TWIN Node [[Repo](https://github.com/twinfoundation/node/tree/next/apps/node)]